DataDog/documentation/content/monitors/monitor_types/anomaly.md

 * The width of the gray band.
 "Deviations" is equivalent to the bounds parameter used in the anomalies function in dashboards.
 * The anomaly detection algorithm used.
 See the [next section below][2].
-* If a seasonal algorithm is chosen, the seasonality\*.
+* If a seasonal algorithm is chosen, the seasonality.
+NOTE: Machine learning algorithms require 2 weeks of evaluation to leverage weekly seasonality.
 * The [rollup][3] interval.
 * The percentage of points that need to be anomalous for alerting/warning/recovery.

-\**Machine learning algorithms require 2 weeks of evaluation to leverage weekly seasonality.*

 ### Anomaly Detection Algorithms